lewiz-support/LMAC_CORE1/ZCU102/README.txt

 	?
 (192.168.7.213) at 00:12:32:ff:ff:ff [ether] PERM on enp1s0

 ***STEPS below will only work after above configurations:
-- Open Vivado, Load the ../runs_lmac_eth_1g/ps_emio_eth_1g.xpr file
+- Open Vivado, Load the ../LMAC_ETH_1G/LMAC_ETH_1G.xpr file
 - bitstream is already generated and exported in the SDK Directory for the 'xczu9eg-ffvb1156-2-e'
 - In vivado, goto FILE -> Launch SDK
 - Once SDK finishes loading the hardware files, build project 'hello_world'
 - Program FPGA
 - Then right click on 'hello_world' click "Run -> Launch on Hardware (System Debugger)"

-***Included files:
-- 'putty.txt' contains the serial output from the FPGA Board and packets diplayed are on the DMA side.

-- As you run the test in your network, you should capture the packets on the Destination Node to see the packets transmitted and received.
+***As you run the test in your network, you should capture the packets on the Destination Node to see the packets transmitted and received.